-When a historic Church in Brent Eleigh was vandalised with priceless paintings believed to date back to the 14th Century victim to the attack, Quadra as heritage specialists was called upon to assist Ecclesiastical Insurance Company with the restoration.
+When a historic Church in Brent Eleigh was vandalised with priceless paintings believed to date back to the 14th Century victim to the attack, Quadra, as a heritage specialist, was called upon to assist Ecclesiastical Insurance Company with the restoration.

 With hefty repair costs, shocked and scared churchgoers and community, and the devastation of the attack and damaged medieval artwork, these were the vital steps and key takeaways of the recovery process: